 Other implementations, in particular those on public blockchains, may have weaker privacy constraints.

-test_trade scenario, for example, you may notice that both Alice and Bob now see both assets, as indicated by the Xs in their respective columns:
+test_trade script, for example, you may notice that both Alice and Bob now see both assets, as indicated by the Xs in their respective columns:

 This is because the